kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Sprint starts on Monday at 10:00 am ET = after the All-hands meeting
 - Sprints are numbered and have a commodity name
   - E.g., "Sprint1 - Gold", "Sprint2 - Natural gas"
-- We have a single Sprint for the entire company, since the teams (Dev, Tools, NLP, AutoML) are only a convenience to split the work (but we win or lose together)
+- We have a single Sprint for the entire company, since the teams (ETL, Infra / Tools, NLP, KG, AutoML) are only a convenience to split the work (but we win or lose together)
-  - The Sprint is planned for each team (Dev, Tools, NLP, AutoML)
-  - Then we merge the Issues selected for the Sprint in a single Milestone / Sprint for the entire company

 ## Pipelines

 - We have the following Pipelines on the ZH board:
   - New Issues
-  - Junkyard
-  - Icebox
+  - Icebox (P2)
-  - Backlog
-  - Background tasks
-  - Sprint Candidates
-  - Sprint Backlog
+  - Backlog (P1)
+  - Ready to go (P0)
   - In Progress
   - Review/QA
   - Done
-  - Epic
+  - Epics
   - Open Research
-  - Working Design
-  - Reading groups
   - Closed
 - Pipeline order is integral for the whole team, so make sure you are not changing the order of the pipelines on the board while working